simonagren/simonagren.github.io/content/posts/2021-05-01--pnpps-consent-auth/index.md

 ```powershell
 Register-PnPManagementShellAccess
 ```
-Then you will be presented by a large dialog where you are able to consent.
+Then you will be presented with a large dialog where you can consent.
 If you are an admin you can consent for your organization.

 ![large consent](./bigconsent.png)